Abidemi-Adeyemo/DSA---Palmora-Group-Gender-Analysis-/README.md

 ### Data Cleaning and Preparation
 1. Assigned "Unspecified" to blank records under the "Gender" column.
-2. Removed records with NULL departments and no salary
+2. Removed records with NULL departments and no salary.
+3. Standardized data types for consistency.

+### Findings